Provisions available in Constitution to tackle Bengal violence: Supriyo

 MGB is Mar Gaye Bhai and yes pun very much intended: Supriyo

-Supriyo claimed that the people of the state have made up their mind to vote for the BJP in the assembly elections, which are likely to be held in April-May next year.
+Supriyo claimed that the people of the state have made up their minds to vote for the BJP in the assembly elections, which are likely to be held in April-May next year.

 "We want the people who voted TMC to power to topple the present government through a democratic process," said Supriyo.